thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Initial rebel loadout weapons, backpacks and chestrigs changes
 - Initial player money on start increased from 100 to 200
 - First document steal or laptop hack in campaign will always have arms dealer task assignment
+- Returned revive movement delay fix with additional checks and no actions bug mitigation
 - "Number of the same item required to unlock" parameter new values - minimum(25), default(30), max - (50)
 - (2.4 CV) All RHS and CUP templates have been remade from scratch
 - (2.4 CV - Napf, Chernarus 2020) New navgrid/pathfinding system